dimospapadopoulos/multi-agent-prd-reviewer/README.md

 ## Related Projects

+- **[Brand video genAI evaluation project] (https://github.com/dimospapadopoulos/brand-videogen-eval)** An enterprise **image-to-video** evaluation harness that scores generated ad creative on what a **brand and marketer** actually care about — on-brand, campaign-usable, and safe to ship at scale — as a layer *on top of* technical benchmarks like VBench.
 - **[PRD Validator CLI](https://github.com/dimospapadopoulos/prd-completeness-validator)** - V1 of validation logic
 - **[PRD Validator Slack Bot](https://github.com/dimospapadopoulos/prd-validator-slack)** - V2 with Slack integration
 - **[Voice of Customer Synthesizer](https://github.com/dimospapadopoulos/voc-portfolio-clean)** - Customer feedback automation